 According to the strategy report, 14% of the Island's population are disabled, which is 13,900 people in Jersey3.
-With an ageing population, these numbers are expected to increase given that at least 51% of Islanders aged over 85 are disabled.
+With an ageing population, these numbers are a physical or mental health condition or illness lasting or expected to last 12 months expected to increase given that at least 51% of Islanders aged over 85 are disabled.
 In addition, two thirds of all households in Jersey are estimated to include at least one person with a functional impairment (difficulty carrying out everyday tasks due to a sensory, physical or mental impairment).